sfc-aqua/quisp/quisp/modules/PhysicalConnection/EPPS/README.md

 Once the required number of qubits, as specified by the ruleset, are created, each QNode stops emitting photons and sends StopEPPSEmission to the EPPSController.
 When the EPPSController receives this message, the continuous emission from the EntangledPhotonPairSource also terminates.

+Also, we ignore incoming photons for cases where there are no free memory.
+Therefore, when QNodeA does not have free memory and the QNodeB has free memory, QNodeB does not receive the BSM result from QNodeA, and for cases where the BSM at QNodeB succeeds, it cannot release the memory qubit forever.
+To counter this corner case, we set a timeout for each memory qubit, described in the pseudocode as `handle_link_timeout`.

 We will show a pseudocode for the protocol below.

 **Global variables:**